BittingBarracuda/BTD_Python/README.md

 # BTD_Python
-Python ML project with brain MRI images for brain tumor detection
+Machine Learning project in Python for the detection of cancerous tissue in brain MRIs.